HEP-FCC/fcc-tutorials/5-distributed-computing/Concepts.md

 The grid needs to answer two questions for every request: *who are you* (authentication) and *what are you allowed to do* (authorization).

+### Virtual Organizations

+A **Virtual Organization (VO)** is the list of people belonging to a scientific community.
+Sites do not know individual users, they grant resources to VOs.

+When a site sees a request carrying a valid membership of the VO `fcc`, it applies the policies it agreed for FCC: which queues, how much disk, which priority.

+Membership is recorded in an identity and access management (IAM) service.
+Registering with the VO is the administrative step of [signing up](RegisteringToFccVO.md#registering-to-the-fcc-vo) and waiting for the VO managers to approve you.

 ### Grid certificates

 A **grid certificate** is an X.509 certificate, issued to you personally by a **Certification Authority (CA)**.
 CERN users obtain